 - You will be asked to provide a "clean catch" sample.
 For this purpose, you may be provided with sterile wipes to clean yourself.
 You should also wash your hands before beginning the process.

 - After cleaning the area, urinate into the cup so that it is at least half full.
-For the ‘clean catch’ method, you will be directed by your physician to place the cup to catch the urine stream.
+For the ‘clean catch’ method, your physician will direct you to place the cup to catch the urine stream.

-- You may do this at the doctor’s office or home.
-If you are at home, then you must deliver the sample to the laboratory as soon as possible.
+- You may do this at the doctor’s office or at home.
+If you are doing this at home, you can ask for home collection or deliver the sample to the laboratory yourself as soon as possible.

 The lab will then check your urine for various criteria, such as: